Sung Neung Kyung on Reading Newspapers and Botched Art

 Sung Neung Kyung, Reading Newspaper (still).
 Performance view: Cheongpa Theater, Seoul (1988).
 Organised by Yoon Jin Sup.
 Courtesy the artist and Gallery Hyundai.

-To be situated within the symphony of voices brought together for Sung's performance was something quite extraordinary.
-Writing for Artforum, art historian Joan Kee described Sung's early works as outlining 'a realm that distinguished communication from content creation, urging viewers to ask how things mean'.
-In the execution of this most recent work, each participant's experience of the performance was mediated not only by the artist but by what was read aloud by their immediate neighbours and their tuning in and out to specific words within a chorus of many.
+To be held within this symphony of voices was quietly extraordinary.
+Writing in Artforum, art historian Joan Kee describes Sung’s early works as delineating ‘a realm that distinguished communication from content creation, urging viewers to ask how things mean’.
+In the most recent realisation of Reading Newspapers, each participant’s experience was mediated not only by the artist, but also by what was being read aloud by their immediate neighbours—their own attention tuning in and out of single words within a crowded chorus.

 Performance view: Sung Neung Kyung, Reading Newspapers, Seoul Art Night (6 September 2023).
 Organised by Gallery Hyundai, Seoul.